 Our Global Day of Action Against Drone Warfare and Surveillance Speakout at Hancock Base was a roaring success, quite literally.

-12/5: Mark Colville Sentencing Hearing Convicted on all charges On September 19, after a two day trial in DeWitt Town Court with Judge Jokl Presiding, Mark Colville was convicted of two Misdemeanors, Obstructing Governmental Administration and Contempt of his Order of Protection, and of Trespass and two counts of Disorderly Conduct. charges stemming from a protest he engaged in at Hancock Base on December 9, 2013 with two Graduate Students from Yale Seminary.
+09/19: Mark Colville Conviction Mark was convicted on five charges On September 19, after a two day jury trial in DeWitt Town Court with Judge Jokl presiding.
+The charges came from a protest he engaged in at Hancock Base on December 9, 2013 with two Graduate Students from Yale Seminary.
 They attempted to deliver a People's Order of Protection to Col. Evans along with some flowers.
 Mark, who went before the court pro se, without an attorney, was quite eloquent in his explanation of the issues at hand.
 In his Closing Remarks he said “The faces of dead children that you are not allowed to see, I have seen.” [the Judge would not allow the photos to be presented] And later, “We have a claim to be there [in front of Hancock Gate] under the First Amendment.
 He [Col. Evans] has a claim under the Order of Protection.
 You can decide can which is stronger.”
 However, the six member jury failed to grasp the issues he raised.
 Press Release

 Jack Gilroy Sentenced to 3 Months in Jail and 3 Years Parole: Jack was convicted of OGA and Disorderly Conduct On July 31, after a two day trial in DeWitt Town Court with Judge Jokl presiding.
 Before going to court, he said “It’s time for our justice system to identify the real criminals…not those who carry the message to stop the killing to the gates of Hancock Air Base.”
 Press Release